Compton scattering from the proton in an effective field theory with explicit Delta degrees of freedom: Theoretical Ingredients

 \subsubsection{Regime I: $\omega \sim m_\pi$}

-The Compton graphs that contribute up to the order to which we work can be separated into the three classes of Figs.~\ref{fig:protborn} to~\ref{fig:protdelta}.
+We first discuss the graphs that contribute up to the order to which we work, Figs.~\ref{fig:protborn} to~\ref{fig:protdelta}, for photon energies $\omega\sim\mpi$.
 References for the actual form of the resulting amplitudes are given in Appendix \ref{sec:appendix}.

-We first discuss the graphs separately for photon energies $\omega\sim\mpi$.
-For contributions without an explicit $\Delta(1232)$, the only expansion scale in this regime is $P\equiv\delta^2$, and the power counting is that of HB$\chi$PT, with only even powers of $\delta$ contributing~\cite{PP03}.